node-apn/node-apn/doc/apn.markdown

 Used to manually adjust the "cacheLength" property in the options.
 This is ideal if you choose to use the `cacheTooSmall` event to tweak your environment.
 It is safe for increasing and reducing cache size.

+### connection.shutdown()

+Indicate to node-apn that when the queue of pending notifications is fully drained that it should close all open connections.
+This will mean that if there are no other pending resources (open sockets, running timers, etc.) the application will terminate.
+If notifications are pushed after the connection has completely shutdown a new connection will be established and, if applicable, `shutdown` will need to be called again.

 ### Event: 'error'

 `function (error) { }`